ibm-cloud-docs/schematics/ansible_playbooks.md

 # Running Ansible playbook against a {{site.data.keyword.vsi_is_short}} instance
 {: #ansible}

-   The beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
+   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
   {: beta}

 You can run Ansible playbook against a {{site.data.keyword.vsi_is_short}} instance that you created by using {{site.data.keyword.bpshort}} by following these steps.